Philippa Spurway Interior Architect

 Pruning Olive Trees

-Bojan an olive tree expert is hard pruning the four olive trees, in readiness for them being dug up and transported from Ulcinj near the Albanian border to my villa on Luštica, which is 108 km.
+Bojan, an expert in olive trees, is performing hard pruning on the four olive trees, prepare them for uprooting and transportation from Ulcinj, near the Albanian border, to my villa on Luštica, approximately 108 km away.

 D4BA0719-AF6A-43A3-B746-58042A400185_1_105_c